Most people can choose which super fund they'd like their super contributions paid into.

 When you're comparing super funds, weigh up fund performance and the fees you'll pay against other factors such as risk, investment returns, services and insurance.

 All super funds charge fees.
 Fees are either a dollar amount or a percentage, or both.
-Either way, the lower the fees, the better.
-Fees are usually deducted monthly and also after an action such as switching investments.
+Either way, generally the lower the fees, the better.
+Fees are usually deducted monthly and after an action such as switching investments.

 Super funds typically have three types of insurance for members: